vaghi/Pokedex-clone/README.md

     - height
     - weight
     - types
+  - Restriction for creation
-  - Only restriction for creation is the mandatory fields name, height and weight
+    - Mandatory name, height and weight
+    - Name can't be duplicated

 Tests not implemented yet